 When it comes to hypothesis testing, statistics help you avoid opinions about when an effect is large and how many samples you need to collect.
-Opinions about these things can be way off—even among those who regularly perform experiments and collect data!
-This can lead you to draw the incorrect conclusions.
+Feelings about these things can be way off—even among those who regularly perform experiments and collect data!
+These hunches can lead you to incorrect conclusions.
 Always perform the correct hypothesis tests so you understand the strength of your evidence.

 In my house, we’re all big fans of the Mythbusters.
 This fun show tests whether different myths and urban legends could have really happened.
 Along the way, they perform experiments in a controlled and repeatable manner and collect data.
 This involves lots of planning, custom equipment, reducing potential sources of variation, and a large number of explosions.
 All good stuff.
 However, they’re not always the best when it comes to statistical analysis and hypothesis testing.